 Was it a conspiracy?
 Probably not consciously.
 More I think it’s a reflection of a political system dominated by men, most of whom are consciously or unconsciously motivated to maintain their privileged position.
 This affects who they choose as advisors and who they listen to.

-Last month, Dame Laura Cox reported on her investigation into bullying and sexual harassment in Parliament.
+In 2018, Dame Laura Cox reported on her investigation into bullying and sexual harassment in Parliament.
 She found sexual harassment to be rampant and tolerated in a culture, cascading down from the top, of deference, subservience and silence.